ionelmc/pytest-benchmark/docs/usage.rst

                         Use this to make --benchmark-save and --benchmark- autosave include all the timing data, not just the stats.
-  --benchmark-compare=NUM
+  --benchmark-compare=NUM|ID
-                        Compare the current run against run NUM or the latest saved run if unspecified.
+                        Compare the current run against run NUM (or prefix of _id in elasticsearch) or the latest saved run if unspecified.
   --benchmark-compare-fail=EXPR
                         Fail test if performance regresses according to given EXPR (eg: min:5% or mean:0.001 for number of seconds).